Re-opening of the school

-It is very clear from all the guidance from the Department for Education that social distancing between children in a primary school is not possible.
+It is very clear from all the guidance from the Department for Education that social distancing between children in a primary school is not possible; indeed the guidance now states that distancing for young children is not required.
 It is important to protect staff too and I would ask all parents to talk with their children before returning to school about social distancing and that they must give their teacher space and not try to touch or hug him/her.

-Children will be expected to come to school in clean clothes each day.
-On arriving at school their first task will be to wash their hands.
-They will be directed to wash their hands regularly throughout the day, particularly at times when they might have moved from one part of the site to another, for example for breaktimes or lunchtimes.
+On arriving at school the first task will be to wash hands.
+Children will be directed to wash their hands regularly throughout the day, particularly at times when they might have moved from one part of the site to another, for example for breaktimes or lunchtimes.

 The staff will ensure that equipment, door handles, computer keyboards, light switches etc are wiped down with a sanitizing spray during the day; all rooms will be cleaned thoroughly in the evening.